ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 # Process
 Screenshot From 2025-12-19 13-14-31
 ## Build, test, release, and deployment
+For building, releasing and testing Github Actions was used.

+### Building & Releasing
+The script `release.yml` was used for building and releasing the project.
+The script uses a matrix of `[linux-x64, linux-arm64, win-x64, win-arm64, osx-x64, osx-arm64]` to create release artifacts on each release.
+When releasing a new version [release please](https://github.com/googleapis/release-please) was used to generate commit logs.

+### Testing
+The script `coverage.yml` was used for checking if testsuites existed for each package in the solution, after testing the script uses [reportgenerator](https://github.com/danielpalme/ReportGenerator) to generate a coverage report we could use to analyze the test coverage and quality of tests.
+This is discussed more in \ref{testPhilosophy}.

 ### Versioning
 Before the lecturers introduced us to semantic versioning and told us it was a requirement, we used CalVer[^calver].
 CalVer was initially chosen, as it uses the calendar date for versioning, and seemed to be a good way to coordinate our weekly releases. [^release-retag]